Area near Ukraine nuclear plant hit again despite US pleas

 After U.N.
 Secretary General Antonio Guterres again urged caution during a visit to Ukraine last week, U.S. President Joe Biden further discussed the issue with the leaders of France, Germany and Britain on Sunday.

-Yet, nothing seemed certain in a war that has spread fear and unease far beyond the frontlines in eastern and southern Ukraine and also into the Russia-annexed Crimea peninsula and as far as Moscow, where on Saturday night a car blast killed the daughter of an influential Russian political theorist often referred to as "Putin's brain."
+But nothing seemed certain in a war that has spread into the Russia-annexed Crimea Peninsula and as far as Moscow, where on Saturday night a car blast killed the daughter of an influential Russian political theorist often referred to as "Putin's brain."

-On Monday Russian authorities were looking for further clues who could be behind the incident, after authorities said preliminary information indicated 29-year-old TV commentator Daria Dugina was killed by an explosive planted in the SUV she was driving.

-A former Russian opposition lawmaker, Ilya Ponomarev, said an unknown Russian group, the National Republican Army, claimed responsibility for the bombing.
-The AP could not verify the existence of the group.
-Ponomarev, who left Russia after voting against its annexation of Crimea in 2014, made the statement to Ukrainian TV.
+On Monday, Russia’s Federal Security Service (FSB), the main KGB successor agency, said that the killing of Darya Dugina has been “prepared and perpetrated by the Ukrainian special services.”
+It charged that the killing was perpetrated by a Ukrainian citizen, who left Russia for Estonia after the killing.

+The FSB said that the suspect, Natalya Vovk, rented an apartment in the building where Dugina lived and shadowed her.
+Vovk and her daughter were at a nationalist festival, which Alexander Dugin and his daughter attended just before the killing.
+Ukraine officials earlier have denied involvement.

 In Crimea, anxiety has spread further following a spate of fires and explosions at Russian facilities over the past two weeks.
-The governor of Sevastopol, Mikhail Razvozhaev, ordered that signs showing the location of bomb shelters be placed in the city that had long seemed untouchable.
+The governor of Sevastopol, Mikhail Razvozhaev, ordered that signs showing the location of bomb shelters be placed in the city, which had long seemed untouchable.

+Razvozhaev said on Telegram that the city is well protected, but “it is better to know where the shelters are.”

-Russian President Vladimir Putin did not mention Russia’s military operation in Ukraine during a speech marking National Flag Day on Monday, but echoed some of the justifications cited for sending in troops.
+Russian President Vladimir Putin didn't mention Russia’s military operation in Ukraine during a speech marking National Flag Day on Monday, but echoed some of the justifications cited for sending in troops.

 “The desire to live according to one’s will, to choose one’s own path and follow it, has become part of the genetic code of our people,” he said.